Skip to main content

 Local senior exemptions

-• What it is: A direct reduction on your local tax bill.
-In Massachusetts, towns use different clauses, such as 41C, 17D or 17E, and some towns use 41D to raise income and asset limits on an existing senior exemption.
+• What it is: A direct cut on your local tax bill.
+Massachusetts towns use different clauses, such as 41C, 17D or 17E.
+Some towns use 41D to raise income and asset limits on an existing senior exemption.

 • Who can get it: Owner-occupants who meet the age, residency, income, and asset rules for their town.
-For example, Boston’s FY2026 41C requires age 65 or older, 10 years of Massachusetts domicile, 5 years of Massachusetts property ownership, and posted income and asset limits.
+For example, Boston’s FY2026 41C requires age 65 or older as of July 1 of the fiscal year, 10 years of Massachusetts domicile, 5 years of Massachusetts property ownership, and posted income and asset limits.

 • How it helps: Boston’s FY2026 41C gives $1,000 in relief, with up to another $1,000 possible.
 Cambridge’s FY2026 chart lists a 41C exemption range of $1,000 to $2,000.

 • How to apply: File with your assessor every year.
-Boston and Cambridge both posted April 1, 2026 deadlines for FY2026 personal exemptions.
+Boston and Cambridge both posted April 1, 2026 deadlines for FY2026 personal exemptions, so those deadlines have passed as of this update.
+Ask now when FY2027 forms open and whether any late or appeal path applies to you.

 • What to gather: Photo ID, proof of age, deed, tax bill, Social Security statements, federal and state tax returns, and bank or investment statements.